Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Abstract

 \section{Abstract}

 Optimal transmission switching (OTS) improves optimal power flow (OPF) by selectively opening transmission lines, but its mixed-integer formulation increases computational complexity, especially on large grids.
-To deal with this, we propose a dispatch‑aware deep neural network (DA‑DNN) that accelerates DC-OTS without relying on pre‑solved labels.
-DA‑DNN predicts line states and passes them through an embedded differentiable DC‑OPF layer, using the resulting generation cost as the loss function so that all physical network constraints are enforced throughout training and inference.
-In addition, we adopt a customized weight-bias initialization that keeps every forward pass feasible from the first iteration, which allows stable learning.
-Once trained, the proposed DA‑DNN successfully produces a feasible topology and dispatch pair in the same time as solving the DCOPF, whereas conventional mixed-integer solvers become intractable.
-Moreover, the embedded OPF layer enables DA-DNN to generalize to untrained system configurations, such as changes in line flow limits.
-As a result, the proposed method successfully captures the economic advantages of OTS while maintaining scalability and generalization ability.
+To address this, we propose a dispatch-aware deep neural network (DA-DNN) that accelerates DC-OTS without relying on pre-solved labels, eliminating costly OTS label generation that becomes impractical at scale.
+DA-DNN predicts line states and passes them through an embedded differentiable DC-OPF layer, using the resulting generation cost as the loss function so that physical network constraints are enforced throughout training and inference.
+To stabilize training, we adopt a customized weight and bias initialization that keeps the embedded DC-OPF feasible from the first epoch.
+To improve inference robustness, we incorporate a binary regularization term that reduces ambiguity in the relaxed line-status outputs prior to thresholding.
+Once trained, DA-DNN produces a feasible topology and dispatch pair with highly predictable computation time comparable to a single DC-OPF solve, while conventional MIP solvers can become intractable.
+Moreover, the embedded OPF layer enables DA-DNN to generalize to untrained system configurations, such as changes in line flow limits, and to support post-contingency corrective operation.
+As a result, the proposed method captures the economic advantages of OTS while maintaining scalability and generalization ability.